twbs/bootstrap/site/content/docs/5.0/utilities/position.md

 - `50` - for `50%` edge position
 - `100` - for `100%` edge position

+(You can add more position values by adding entries to the `$position-values` Sass map variable.)

 {{< example class="bd-example-position-utils" >}}
 <div class="position-relative">
   <div class="position-absolute left-0 top-0"></div>